Need to feed your family but stay on budget? We’ll show you how to feed your family on a tight budget without stress or strain.

 Once your plan is in place, there are a number of ways that you can reduce your costs at the grocery store and feed your family on a budget.

 The first step is to have an amount in mind that you would like to spend each week.
 To help you determine what your goal should be, the USDA has helpful tables (click on the most recent month’s reports) that outlines what families of different sizes should expect to spend per week and per month.

-For a family of four, for example, the range is from $128.60 per week for the thrifty plan with two small children to $293.70 per week for the liberal plan with two older children.
+For a family of four, as of August 2023, for example, the range is from $176.10 per week for the thrifty plan with two small children to $402.80 per week for the liberal plan with two teenage boys.

 Then, as you shop, keep a running tally either on your phone or just roughly in your head.
 As you get close to your spending goal you can make decisions in order to reduce the overall cost.

-As you do this more and more you will start to have a better sense of what you are spending and what things cost, which can help with further planning and cutting costs.
+As you do this more and more, you will start to have a better sense of what you’re spending and what things cost, which can help with further planning and cutting costs.

 The one place where I occasionally go off my list is when I find a good sale on an item that I know we will definitely eat.
 It could be meat that I can freeze for future weeks, snack foods that are shelf stable, or staples such as grains or frozen vegetables.

 Not only is seasonal produce more flavorful and more likely to be local, but it’s also usually the best deal.
 So, enjoy those berries while they are at their peak and savor those tomatoes when they are abundant.

 We have been members of a local farm share or CSA (community supported agriculture) for the past 10 years.
 Year after year, I have compared our weekly produce costs during the winter to what we spend on the farm share and have found that we save at least $10 a week when it is CSA season, which means hundreds of dollars in savings a year!